bartlomiejcerek/messenger_analyser/README.md

 This is script uses LSTM (Long Short Term Memory) recurent neural network for performing same task.\
 Since deep learning method decides by itself what features of texts are important, way less language specific processing is needed.
 However some additional transformations are nessecary (like padding) and many hyper parameters need to be tuned. \
-Since training required GPU for fast training Google Collabolatory was used.
+Since training required GPU for fast training Google Collaboratory  was used.
-#### Accuracy in 1:1 convesration
+#### Accuracy in 1:1 conversation
 Network was tested on same conversation that Naive Bayes.\
 For training with each min. numer of words some adjustments of hyperparmeters were done, however no exhaustive search was performed.